asvd/helios-kernel/README.md

 #### What is simplier:

+- Object export is performed through the global scope, which simplifies the module format and documentation (no need to use a special export object, library objects are always referred with the same name)

 - It is easier to find out where the particular dependence source code is located (dependences are always declared by exact path)